 Previous and current research

-On more complex specimens, such as multicellular organisms, this targeting is even more critical as systematic EM acquisition of their entire volume would otherwise involve tedious and extremely long processes.
+On more complex specimens, such as multicellular organisms, this targeting is even more critical, as systematic EM acquisition of their entire volume is close to impossible.
 For this reason, we are developing new methods to map the region of interest (ROI) within large living specimens, taking advantage of structural hallmarks in the sample that are visible with both LM and EM.
-The position of the ROI is mapped in 3D by confocal or multiphoton microscopy and then tracked at the EM level by targeted ultramicrotomy (Kolotuev et al., 2009; 2012; Goetz et al., 2014).
+The position of the ROI is mapped in 3D by confocal or multiphoton microscopy and then tracked at the EM level by targeted ultramicrotomy (Kolotuev et al. 2009; 2012; Goetz et al. 2014).
 Relying on structural features of the sample as anchor points, the cell or structure of interest can then be retrieved with sub-micrometric precision (Durdu et al. 2014, Karreman et al. 2014).
 The precision and throughput is improved buy using microCT as a bridging modality (Karreman et al. 2015, 2017; Weinhard et al. 2018).

 Future projects and goals